Paris remains an iconic travel destination – and with good reason! It’s classy, fun, and full of the finest bread known to man.

 Final Thoughts on a Great Weekend in Paris

-Spend your weekend in Paris indulging in the French culture and living like the Parisians do!
+Spend your weekend in Paris indulging in the French culture and living as the Parisians do!

-Enjoy freshly baked baguettes, buttery croissant, and savory onion soup.
+Enjoy freshly baked baguettes, buttery croissants, and savoury onion soup.
 Wander a quiet Parisian street, or sit in a crowded park and watch the Eiffel Tower’s shimmering glow light up the sky.

 Paris is a city you fall deeper in love with each time you visit.
-From it’s inviting sidewalk cafes, to its towering buildings, to its entisting museums and artwork, this is city you’ll never get tired of visiting!
+From its inviting sidewalk cafes, to its towering buildings, to its enticing museums and artwork, this is a city you’ll never get tired of visiting!